5 ways to evolve customer service in your contact center

-According to the CFI Group in a call center satisfaction study of 1,500 adults, customers who reached foreign agents were 52% more likely to have to speak to more than one representative, 10% less likely to resolve an inquiry, and 25% less likely to resolve the inquiry on the first call.
+According to the CFI Group in a contact center satisfaction study of 1,500 adults, customers who reached foreign agents were 52% more likely to have to speak to more than one representative, 10% less likely to resolve an inquiry, and 25% less likely to resolve the inquiry on the first call.

-It is often a challenge for traditional call centers to find US-based workers, because they are limited by their geography to recruiting only from the pool of available workers willing to drive to their brick-and-mortar centers.
+It is often a challenge for traditional contact centers to find US-based workers, because they are limited by their geography to recruiting only from the pool of available workers willing to drive to their brick-and-mortar centers.